-Ensure all children who require intimate care are treated respectfully at all times; and the child's welfare and dignity are protected.
+Ensure all children who require intimate care are always treated respectfully; and the child's welfare and dignity are protected.

 Encourage each child to do as much for themselves as they can so they may achieve the highest level of autonomy that is possible, given their age and abilities.